amygdala/gcp_blog/_posts/2020-10-19-keras_tuner.md

 ## What’s next?

-One obvious next step in development of the workflow would be to add components that evaluate each full model after training, before determining whether to deploy it, e.g. using [TensorFlow Model Analysis][34]  (TFMA).
-Stay tuned for a follow-up blog post that explores how to do that using KFP.
+One obvious next step in development of the workflow would be to add components that evaluate each full model after training, before determining whether to deploy it.
+One approach could be to use
+[TensorFlow Model Analysis][34]  (TFMA).
+Stay tuned for some follow-on posts that explore how to do that using KFP.

 While not covered in this example, it would alternatively have been straightforward to deploy and serve the trained model(s) using [AI Platform Prediction](https://cloud.google.com/ai-platform/prediction/docs).